-Structures and Dredging Permit Applications: Applicants/agents shall submit to the Corps, a copy of the DEEP Permit Consultation Form for U.S. Army Corps of Engineers Review along with project plans.
-The Corps will then coordinate this information with the interagency review team (see paragraph 4 below) and then return the form to applicants/agents for their submission to DEEP.
+Structures and Dredging Permit Applications: Applicants/agents shall submit to the Corps, a copy of the LWRD License Application Pre-Submission Consultation Form - U. S. Army Corps of Engineers along with project plans.
+The Corps will then coordinate this information with the interagency review team (see 4.
+Review Procedures on the next page) and then return the form to applicants/agents for their submission to DEEP.
+This form can be found at: https://portal.ct.gov/-